3001: The Final Odyssey: Plot summary

 The novel begins with a brief prologue describing the bioforms—dubbed the First-Born—who created the black monoliths.
-They evolved from "primordial soup", and over the course of millions of years, became a space-faring species.
-Perceiving that nothing was more precious than "mind", they catalysed the evolution of intelligent species wherever they went, by increasing the intelligent species' chance of survival.
+They evolved from "primordial soup", and over the course of millions of years became a space-faring species.
+Perceiving that nothing was more precious than the mind, they catalysed the evolution of intelligent species wherever they went, by increasing the intelligent species' chance of survival.
 After visiting Earth, the First-Born found a way to impress themselves into the fabric of space and time, becoming effectively immortal.
 Meanwhile, the monoliths—implied to have been forgotten by their creators when they ascended to a higher state of being—continued to watch over their subjects.

 3001 follows the adventures of Frank Poole, the astronaut killed by the HAL 9000 computer in 2001: A Space Odyssey.
-One millennium later, Poole's freeze-dried body is discovered in the Kuiper belt by a comet-collecting space tug named the Goliath, and revived.
-Poole is taken home to learn about the Earth in the year 3001.
+One millennium later, Poole's freeze-dried body is discovered floating in the Kuiper belt by a comet-collecting space tug named the Goliath, and revived.
+The resurrected Poole is taken home to learn about the Earth in the year 3001.
 Some of its notable features include the BrainCap, a brain–computer interface technology; genetically engineered dinosaur servants; and four gigantic space elevators located evenly around the Equator.
 Humans have also colonised the Jovian moons Ganymede and Callisto.
 TMA-1, the black monolith found on the Moon in 1999, had been brought to Earth in 2006 and installed in front of the United Nations Building in New York City.

-Poole integrates into the society of 3001, but is prompted by a friend to revisit Europa, a cradle of nascent life from which the monolith had banned humanity almost a thousand years earlier.
+Poole integrates into the society of 3001, but is prompted by a friend to revisit Europa, a cradle of nascent life from which the monolith had banned humanity almost a millennium earlier.
 It is believed he might be the first person allowed to visit there.
 On Europa he is greeted by the voice of David Bowman and computer HAL 9000, who have now become a single entity—Halman—residing as digitized lifeforms in the monolith's computational matrix.
 In subsequent conversations he learns that the monoliths themselves are mechanisms, answerable to an unknown superior monolith, or perhaps lifeforms, almost 450 light-years away.